 Crabs have a thick exoskeleton made of chitin and two pincers that they use to grab and crush.
 They vary in size from just a few millimeters to over a dozen feet, and there are also many differences in strength, weight, color, habitat, and characteristics.

-In this guide to crab species, we’ll get through as many of those differences as we can.
+In this guide to crab species, we’ll cover the following 14 types of crabs:

 What Are the Types of Crabs?